What's the difference between IBS and IBD?

 How IBS and IBD differ

-The main difference between the two is that IBS is classed as a 'functional' disease - where the symptoms lack an identifiable cause - whereas IBD involves some damage to the gut that will be obvious on a physical examination.
+The main difference between the two is that IBS is classed as a 'functional' disease - where the symptoms lack an identifiable cause - whereas IBD involves some damage to the gut that will be more clear after examination and further investigations done by a specialist.

-As well as the digestive symptoms, people with IBD might also experience:
+As well as the digestive symptoms, people with IBD might also have

 Unexplained weight loss.